alemuro/terraform-kubernetes-expose-service-ingress/README.md

 It supports cert-manager for creating Let's Encrypt certificates.
 Take into consideration that a ClusterIssuer with name "letsencrypt" should be created before using this module.

+This module creates a StatefulSet or a Deployment depending on some conditions.
+Check `use_statefulset` local variable conditions.

 ### Supported Ingresses

 Currently there is only one ingress supported.
 Feel free to open PR's to add support for others: